-This class has been developed for novice and youth riders as an entry level working cow horse class.
+- Lack of engagement with the cow. - 3.
+NOVICE AND YOUTH DIVISIONS: This class has been developed for novice and youth riders as an entry level working cow horse class.
 The rider will enter the arena and perform the cow horse pattern.
 After completing the cow horse pattern, the rider will face the cow end of the arena and call for a cow.
-The rider will have 1 minute to work the cow.
-Timing will be done by the

-Part One - Cow Horse Pattern - The rider shall trot into the arena, trot to first cone and start pattern.
-Markers: Marker placement shall be a minimum of 20 ft. from the wall.
+The rider will have 1-minute to work the cow.
+Timing will be done by the announcer starting when the cow is turned into the arena.
+At 1-minute, the announcer will call time.
+The rider will work the cow until the time expires.
+The work in these classes consists of two parts: - a.
+Part One Cow Horse Pattern: The rider shall trot into the arena and start the pattern at the first marker.
+The horse should travel on the cow side of the markers.
+Marker placement shall be a minimum of 20 feet from the wall.